opsmop/opsmop/docs/source/development.rst

 If writing new types, you will need to import these types into your policy file.
 The "easy.py" shortcut shown in most examples in the 'opsmop-demo' directory only import this one file.

+Once again, if you're wishing to contribute a new provider, and it requires a new parameter, please include both in the same pull request.

 .. _custom_facts:

 Adding Custom Facts